noface47/g-weapon/README.md

 python gweapon.py

-*in distro Linux,same like Command Termux but Different,Go search Google to Commande and commando same is : cd g-weapon
+*in distro Linux,same like Command Termux but Different,Go search Google to Commando and commando same is : cd g-weapon
                        python gweapon.py or python2 gweapon.py or like your distro python